Data Centers in Buffalo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Buffalo as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network extensions or wave services to primary hubs such as Toronto or the New York/New Jersey metro.
+Direct Cloud On-Ramps There are no public cloud on-ramps located directly within Buffalo.
+Businesses connect to hyperscale clouds like AWS, Google Cloud (GCP), and Microsoft Azure through private network extensions or dedicated circuits to major interconnection hubs such as New York City or Toronto.

-Internet Exchange Points (IXPs): Public peering is limited within Buffalo itself.
-Most traffic exchange occurs through private peering arrangements within local data centers or is routed through major internet exchanges in New York City and Chicago.
+Internet Exchange Points (IXPs) Public peering is limited within Buffalo.
+Most traffic exchange occurs through private peering arrangements within local data centers or is routed to major IXPs in nearby metropolitan areas.

 Power Analysis